 Turkey Seasons & Bag Limits

-Open in all counties, except Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Lincoln, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne counties are closed to all fall turkey hunting.
+Open in all counties, except Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Lincoln, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne counties are closed.

 During the fall turkey season, a turkey hunter may not be in possession of both archery equipment and shotguns and/or rifles.
 Any turkey harvested during the fall season counts toward the county bag limit of one (1).
 Hunters may hunt in any county they have not filled their fall bag limit.